J1nnmy/fake-news-detection-distilbert/README.md

 **A complete NLP pipeline for binary fake news classification** — featuring SHAP-based data leakage detection, regex cleaning, and cross-dataset generalization validation.

-Built for IS6423 (Machine Learning for Business) at City University of Hong Kong.
+Built for IS6423 at City University of Hong Kong.

 ---